Table of Contents

 Although usually described as rare, both types of penile curvature are likely more common than previously thought.

-Possible risk factors for penile curvature
+Risk factors for penile curvature

-| The following factors are more common among men with Peyronie’s disease than the rest of the population:
+|The following factors are more common among men with Peyronie’s disease than the rest of the population:

 In Peyronie’s disease, repetitive injury and trauma are believed to cause inflammation in the penis.
 The tissues surrounding the swelling bodies of the penis do not heal properly, causing the formation of a fibrous plaque (fibrosis).
 You can see an example of this plaque in Figure 1.